5 Strategies to Stop Infertility from Stressing Your Relationship

 Hold hands, take walks together or cuddle on the couch, for example.
 The most important thing is to make time for the two of you without distractions.

-“Mindfulness is a really helpful tool for couples affected by the tension of infertility,” says Brennan.
-“Pay attention to when the stress feels like it’s piling up or starting to feel unmanageable, and hit the pause button.”
+“Mindfulness is a really helpful tool for couples affected by the tension of infertility,” said Brennan.
+“Pay attention to when the stress feels like it’s piling up or starting to feel unmanageable and hit the pause button.”